RUSSIA: Impunity for officials who torture?

 Instead of being arrested and investigated, two of the Investigative Committee officials implicated in the torture of the Jehovah's Witnesses were subsequently given awards, ostensibly for their work in 2018.
 Vladimir Yermolayev won "best local department head", and Sergei Bogodyorov took second place in the "best investigator" competition.

-Yermolayev and Investigative Committee investigator Stepan Tkach have since been implicated in the torture by riot police of another detainee, former Surgut firefighter Aleksandr Khokhlov (not a Jehovah's Witness), who was arrested for alleged corruption in September 2019, the znak.com news website reported on 21 November 2019.
+Yermolayev and Investigative Committee investigator Stepan Tkach have since been implicated in the torture by riot police of another detainee, former Surgut firefighter Aleksandr Khokhlov (not a Jehovah's Witness), who was arrested for alleged corruption in September 2019, the znak.com news website stated on 21 November 2019.

 After regional investigators twice concluded that their colleagues had committed no criminal offence against the Jehovah's Witnesses, the federal-level Investigative Committee in Moscow took over investigation of the detainees' claims in June 2019, but has so far issued no public conclusions nor apparently imposed any punishment or restrictions on those accused.

 Forum 18 wrote to the Investigative Committee's Moscow press office before the start of the working day of 2 March, asking what the results of the investigation were, whether a criminal case had been opened, and why the officers concerned had not been arrested.
 No reply has been received.